osuosl/presentation-ganeticon2014/source/design-discussion.rst

 .. note::

     We recognize that many of the features we'd like to see may already be implemented, or might be implementable with existing features.
 This requires that the documentation be good enough to discover...
+    We've been in a silo, and behind several versions of Ganeti

 Overview
 ========